tianyingw/tianyingw.github.io/index.md

 - **May 2026**: Our manuscript on ["Augmented transfer regression learning for completely missing covariates"](https://arxiv.org/abs/2605.04469) is available on [arXiv](https://arxiv.org/abs/2605.04469).

 - **May 2026**: Congratulations to [_Danielle Terry_](https://tianyingw.github.io/gallery/) on winning the **Undergraduate Early Academic Achievement Award**!

+- **May 2026**: A new [Teaching Demos](/teaching-demos/) page is available, featuring interactive browser-based statistics demos for teaching and outreach.

 - **May 2026**: Congratulations to [_Eva Krastev_](https://statistics.colostate.edu/person/?id=945B695DE7E79E874FC8DB3242F59E1C&sq=t) on winning the **James R. zumBrunnen Statistical Collaboration Award**!